Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

 These observations collectively point toward a more involved excitation mechanism than simple dipole projection or cascaded decay, suggesting a rich interplay between coherent dynamics, laser detuning, and polarization selection in the SUPER excitation scheme.
 While our experimental findings clearly demonstrate the robust and tunable coherent preparation of both exciton dipoles—including selective excitation of the orthogonal dipole without modifying laser polarization—the underlying physical mechanism remains to be fully understood.

 Further theoretical modeling, particularly incorporating dressed-state dynamics and ultrafast population transfer pathways under AC-Stark conditions, will be essential to provide a complete microscopic picture of this process.
 Nonetheless, our results establish a novel degree of control over neutral exciton states in quantum dots, enabled by the SUPER protocol, and open new avenues for deterministic state preparation in solid-state quantum photonic devices.
+Lastly, we note that the selective nature of the SUPER protocol also enables excitation of other excitonic complexes, such as trions, by appropriately tuning the laser detuning.
+While a detailed investigation is beyond the scope of this work, our experiments reveal clear trion emission under alternative excitation conditions (see Supplementary Fig. S19).
+These observations are consistent with recent experimental demonstration of coherent trion preparation via SUPER~\cite{Nawrath2019a, Boos2024CoherentSwingUp}, and point toward exciting prospects for scalable multi-photon protocols and deterministic cluster state generation~\cite{LindlerPRL09}.